 If you are looking for beautiful antique rugs I love to share the source of my kitchen runner.
 This gorgeous authentic antique runner is from my friend Lyss @the.ethical.home (on Instagram).
 Lyss is on a mission, “…to be one of the first truly ethical, fair trade non-profit home décor shops.”

 Lyss receives new inventory almost weekly.
-You may shop her current selections HERE.
+Click the link to shop her current selections.